Pompeo Sarnelli: Works

 Throughout all his years of activity, Sarnelli wrote several erudite works, in prose and verse, including many elegies and odes in Latin, a commentary on Latin poems (Il filo d’Arianna) and Memories of the Bishops of Bisceglie and of the same Town (Naples 1693), in which church history and local history are fully mixed in a Counter-Reformation way.
 His Bestiarum schola, a collection of moralizing fables in prose, was published in 1680.
-Sarnelli edited Bulifon's edition of Giambattista Basile's The Tale of Tales (1674), the first to bear the alternative title Il Pentamerone.
+Sarnelli edited Bulifon's edition of Giambattista Basile's The Tale of Tales (1674), the first to bear the alternative title Il Pentamerone, by which Basile's work would subsequently be best known.
 Its publication marked the beginning of a long and fruitful collaboration between the Frenchman Bulifon and the Italian Sarnelli, as the priest would serve as Bulifon's most active editor and author over the course of the next thirty years.
-For Bulifon's press, Sarnelli wrote theological and devotional treatises, school readers, and five fairy tales written in Neapolitan language which bore the title of Posilecheata (1684).
+For Bulifon's press, Sarnelli wrote theological and devotional treatises, school readers, and a collection of five fairy tales written in Neapolitan language which bore the title of Posilecheata (1684).
 In 1710, Sarnelli authored the first commentary on the surviving portions of the Book of the Watchers, the first section of the Book of Enoch.
 He also edited Italian translations of della Porta's Chirofisonomia and Magia Naturalis (1677).